2sic/2sxc-content-app/readme.md

   * updated for 2sxc 12.05 and clean npm issues
   * enhanced all use cases of `Link.Image(...)` to use latest features
   * renamed partial files to better match latest conventions
+  * reorganized files
+  * Moved icons to /Icons for clearer structure